TrueLayer/truelayer-dotnet/docs/index.md

         var paymentRequest = new CreatePaymentRequest(
             amountInMinor: 100,
             currency: Currencies.GBP,
-            paymentMethod: new PaymentMethod.BankTransfer(
+            paymentMethod: new CreatePaymentMethod.BankTransfer(
-                new Provider.UserSelected
+                new CreateProvider.UserSelected
                 {
                     Filter = new ProviderFilter
                     {